 Under extraordinary circumstances and when it is in the best interest of the eligible client community, LSC, upon its own initiative or when requested, may waive provisions in these Instructions at its sole discretion.
 Waivers may be granted only for requirements that are discretionary and not mandated by statute or regulation.
-Waiver requests must be submitted by email to technquarestalpha email to <a href="technquarestalpha each of the extraordinary circumstances for the request.
+Waiver requests must be submitted by email to techgrants@lsc.gov and must set forth the extraordinary circumstances for the request.
 Copies of approved waiver requests must be included in the Appendices to the Project Narrative.
 To request a waiver of the application deadline, applicants must contact a TIG staff person prior to the deadline to explain the reasons for the waiver request.
 Please see the "Contact Information" section of Appendix I for details.